 retaining “Months Since” seems reasonable in this case.
 The lack of

-about the p-value.
+multicollinearity and the importance of explainability outweigh concerns about p-values.
 However, it's crucial to ensure clear communication

 regarding the variable's limitations in terms of statistical significance,